Sembly AI

 Content generation

-What Is the Impact of Agentic AI on HR Practices?
+What Is the Impact of Agent-Like AI on HR Practices?

-Agentic AI typically handles routine workflows autonomously, while HR teams focus on tasks that require human insights: identifying unengaged talent before they resign or building a team culture that retains top performers.
+AI systems with agent-like capabilities help HR teams improve routine workflows, allowing them to focus on tasks that require human judgment.
+These can include identifying unengaged talent before they resign or building a team culture that retains top performers.
 Overall, the transformation reshapes 3 core areas of HR work:

 • Employee onboarding and training: AI, along with human resource professionals, helps in developing training modules that are more visually engaging.
 AI can also help translate video training content, making it easier to onboard remote teams across different countries by ensuring everyone can access materials in their own language.

-• Employee engagement and retention: Agentic AI tracks engagement signals, such as participation in internal activities or use of the benefits package, predicting turnover risk.
+• Employee engagement and retention: Agent-like AI tracks engagement signals, such as participation in internal activities or use of the benefits package, to surface patterns that indicate retention risks.

-• Employee performance management: AI agents can collect information from project tools, pull CRM performance data, and use peer feedback to provide managers with a complete picture.
+• Employee performance management: AI with agentic capabilities can collect information from project tools, pull CRM performance data, and use peer feedback to provide managers with a complete picture.

-• Learning and development: Agentic AI in HR assesses knowledge gaps between current capabilities and target roles, recommending courses or mentorship.
-It can also send enrollment reminders, track completion, and generate AI reports.
+• Learning and development: AI systems can highlight skill gaps based on role requirements and available data.
+They can also recommend relevant courses or mentorship opportunities, send reminders, track completion, and generate AI reports.

-As a result, agentic AI expands what HR teams can accomplish.
-It handles routine autonomously, giving HR professionals the time and data they need to focus on initiatives that positively influence employee experience and business outcomes.
+As a result, agent-like AI expands what HR teams can accomplish.
+It handles routine, giving HR professionals the time and data they need to focus on initiatives that positively influence employee experience and business outcomes.

-What Are Examples of Agentic AI Applications in HR?
+What Are Examples of Agent-Like AI in HR?

-Now that you understand the definition and role of agentic AI in human resources, I suggest that we move further and review software examples.
-Below, you will find solutions that represent proven implementations of agentic AI.
+Now that you understand the definition and role of agent-like AI in human resources, I suggest that we move further and review software examples.
+Below, you will find solutions that represent proven implementations of agent-like AI.
 Each tool addresses specific pain points, so hopefully, by the end of this list, you will have identified the best fit and the next addition to your toolset.

 1. Sembly AI for Meeting Intelligence and Documentation